Alvarez hypothesis: History

-Evidence
+Evidence and projects

 The location of the impact was unknown when the Alvarez team developed their hypothesis, but later scientists discovered the Chicxulub Crater in the Yucatán Peninsula, now considered the likely impact site.

 Paul Renne of the Berkeley Geochronology Center has reported that the date of the asteroid event is 66,038,000 years ago, plus or minus 11,000 years, based on Ar-Ar dating.
 He further posits that the mass extinction of dinosaurs occurred within 33,000 years of this date.

 In April 2019, a paper was published in PNAS which describes evidence from a fossil site in North Dakota that the authors say provides a "postimpact snapshot" of events after the asteroid collision "including ejecta accretion and faunal mass death".
 The team found that the tektites that had peppered the area were present in amber found on the site and were also embedded in the gills of about 50 percent of the fossil fish.
 They were also able to find traces of iridium.
 The authors – who include Walter Alvarez – postulate that shock of the impact, equivalent to an earthquake of magnitude 10 or 11, may have led to seiches, oscillating movements of water in lakes, bays, or gulfs, that would have reached the site in North Dakota within minutes or hours of the impact.
 This would have led to the rapid burial of organisms under a thick layer of sediment.
-Coauthor David Burnham of the University of Kansas was quoted as saying "They’re not crushed, it’s like an avalanche that collapses almost like a liquid, then sets like concrete.
+Coauthor David Burnham of the University of Kansas was quoted as saying, "They’re not crushed, it’s like an avalanche that collapses almost like a liquid, then sets like concrete.
 They were killed pretty suddenly because of the violence of that water.
 We have one fish that hit a tree and was broken in half."

-According to a high-resolution study of fossilized fish bones published in 2022, the Cretaceous-Paleogene mass extinction happened during the Northern Hemisphere spring.
+According to a high-resolution study of fossilized fish bones published in 2022, the Cretaceous-Paleogene asteroid which caused mass extinction impacted during the Northern Hemisphere spring.

-Criticism

-A leading critic of the Alvarez hypothesis is Gerta Keller, who has focused on Deccan Traps volcanism as a likely cause of a more gradual extinction.